-FlexRay in-vehicle communication networks was founded as an industry consortium by BMW, Daimler-Chrysler, Philips and Freescale in the year 2000 [8], [9].
-Currently there are more than 150 members in the consortium, and the first series production car with FlexRay was on the road in 2006.
-FlexRay has a static segment with TDMA operation and a dynamic segment with FTDMA operation.
-It is expected to be the new de-facto standard combining the advantages of time-triggered and FTDMA communication [2].
-It provides two channels with a bandwidth of 10 Mbit/s each, enabling applications such as x-by-wire which were not realizable with CAN.
+FlexRay in-vehicle communication networks was founded as an industry consortium by BMW, Daimler-Chrysler, Philips, and Freescale in 2000 [8], [9].
+Currently, there are more than 150 members in the consortium, and the first series production car with FlexRay was on the road in 2006.
+FlexRay has a static segment (SS) with time-division multiple access (TDMA)